FAQs

 If your church would like to partner with CAP to provide more support for clients, you can explore here.

-For most Debt Help clients, their journey to go debt free takes two to four years.
+For most Debt Help clients, their journey out of unmanagable debt to financial resilience takes two to four years.
 During this time, clients learn the importance of setting goals and sticking to a budget!
 All clients have savings built into their budgets – many for the first time in their lives.
-The CAP Team assists them to plan for the use of those savings, as well as supporting them and making budget adjustments when circumstances require

 How long does it take to release someone from poverty caused by unmanageable debt?